bamboo-foo/connect-4/README.md

 # About connect-4

-This project was to experiments with some ideas, is to be a fun rendition of a classic.
+This project was to experiment with some ideas, it is to be a fun rendition of a classic.

 # Demo